ErikReider/SwayNotificationCenter/README.md

 - `transition-time`: uint (Any positive number, 0 to disable).
 The notification animation duration
 - `notification-window-width`: uint (Any positive number).
 Width of the notification in pixels
 - `hide-on-clear`: bool.
 Hides the control center after pressing "Clear All"
+- `hide-on-action`: bool.
+Hides the control center when clicking on notification action

 The main CSS style file is located in `/etc/xdg/swaync/style.css`.
 Copy it over to your `.config/swaync/` folder to customize without needing root access.